M. Silchenko

 Jane Street Quantitative-Reasoning Puzzle

-Winner, February 2026 monthly quantitative-reasoning and probability competition run by Jane Street’s research team.
+Winner, February 2026 and June 2026 monthly quantitative-reasoning and probability competition run by Jane Street’s research team.

 Extracurricular Coursework